Drug cost bill advances but GOP resistance spells trouble

 The bill would for the first time put a dollar limit on out-of-pocket costs faced by seniors with very high medication costs, while also requiring drug companies to pay rebates to Medicare if they raise prices faster than inflation.
 Those inflation rebates are a problem for some Republican senators, who see them as a pathway to government price controls.

-During its debate, the Finance Committee defeated an amendment by Sen. Pat Toomey, R-Pa., that would have stripped the inflation rebates from the bill.
+During its debate, the committee defeated an amendment by Sen. Pat Toomey, R-Pa., that would have stripped the inflation rebates from the bill.

 The Congressional Budget Office told senators that its experts don't consider the bill's inflation penalties to be a form of price controls, but an incentive for manufacturers to exercise restraint in pricing.